[Updated 31 March 2021]

 6. Use your time productively

 With this time, we can also find peace and solitude through reading the Quran and increasing our remembrance of Allah.
-We can also set aside some time to attend religious talks and events that brings the community closer, or to work on our self-improvement through reading and reflecting.
+We can also set aside some time to attend religious talks and events that bring the community closer or to work on our self-improvement through reading and reflecting.

-Once we are in the month of Ramadan, we can also try to better optimise our time by spending a few minutes reflecting on how we spent the past days and jot them down in a journal.
-It also allows us to track progress throughout the month, and gives us the chance to set goals to make use of our precious time during the blessed month.
+Once we are in the month of Ramadan, we can also try to better optimise our time by spending a few minutes reflecting on how we spent the past days and jotting them down in a journal.
+It also allows us to track progress throughout the month and gives us the chance to set goals to make use of our precious time during the blessed month.

 7. Rebuilding and renewing ties with loved ones